sot/astromon/docs/astromon.rst

 ------------

-The access to proprietary information related to observations is encapsulated in the astromon.observation module.
+The access to proprietary information related to observations is encapsulated in the :any:`astromon.observation` module.
 The main component is the Observation class, which encapsulates all calls to arc5gl, CIAO scripts, etc

 The following statement instanciates an observation::